 Buckinghamshire and Milton Keynes Fire Authority (BMKFA) is the Treasurer for the funding allocated to the Emergency Services Mobile Communications Programme (ESMCP) which includes BMKFA and the following brigades; Berkshire, Oxfordshire, Hampshire, Isle of Wight.
 The funding allocated by central government is based on control rooms and brigade sizes.
-The actual costs incurred are shared equally between all the partners involved.
+Budgets and costs have been allocated based on the lead areas each brigade will be providing.